 The more I learned about Wave Tribe board bags, the more I liked them.
 Their bags are made of hemp which is quite unique in a market of plastic-made products.
 Hemp is not only incredibly durable, but it’s also sustainable and eco-friendly.
 Protect the planet and our surfboards?
 Count us in!

-We’ve been traveling with our Wave Tribe bags for about four months now.
+We’ve been traveling with our Wave Tribe bags for about four months now (see the full year update at the end of this post).
 And they’re holding strong, to say the least.
 We haven’t had a single ding to any of our surfboards and the bags are still in excellent condition.